xiaocong/remote-task-web-app/README.md

     Note:

-    - Only tasks in projects that the user has permission to access will return.
+    - Returns tasks in projects that the user has permission to access.
     - If project is specified, only tasks in the project will return.

     Examples: